What we know about the 63-year-old Nashville bomber

-The man who detonated an RV bomb in downtown Nashville, Tennessee, early Christmas morning was a loner with no significant criminal record and as yet no signs of a political ideology.
+The man who detonated an RV bomb in downtown Nashville early Christmas morning was a loner with no significant criminal record and as yet no signs of a political ideology.

 Anthony Quinn Warner, a 63-year-old from Antioch, Tennessee, died when his RV exploded on 2nd Avenue, damaging more than 40 buildings and injuring at least eight people.